leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 Advertising the company logo and colors on the side of your vehicles is a clear advantage of operating an internal fleet.

 Think of Coca-Cola, Walmart, and Amazon in the US, or Domino’s Pizza and Tesco in the UK.
 The branding on their trucks has become recognizable around the world.
-So much in fact that it can even spur real emotions in customers, [as the case with Coca-Cola](https://www.businessinsider.com/strategies-coca-cola-used-to-become-an-iconic-brand-2016-2).
+So much in fact that it can even spur real emotions in customers, [**as the case with Coca-Cola**](https://www.businessinsider.com/strategies-coca-cola-used-to-become-an-iconic-brand-2016-2).

 And right from the start, it makes a real impact.

-First, it lets customers know you provide home delivery now, which can immediately boost sales since [66% of all consumers prefer home delivery](https://www.statista.com/statistics/722366/package-delivery-methods-among-millennials-worldwide/) to any other type of delivery.
+First, it lets customers know you provide home delivery now, which can immediately boost sales since [**66% of all consumers prefer home delivery**](https://www.statista.com/statistics/722366/package-delivery-methods-among-millennials-worldwide/) to any other type of delivery.

 It’s also a great way to maintain consistency in the brand offering, as you have full control over how the delivery service treats your customers.
 That can be especially important to loyal long-term customers.